bianca9901/hangman/README.md

 8. Scroll down to the "Manual deploy" section and click on "Deploy Branch"
 ![Manual deploy](documentation/images/deploy-instructions/deploy.png)

-9. After the app has been built, you will see a message "Your app has successfully deployed" Underneath this message you can click on the "View" button, this is a link that will take you to your deployed application.
+9. After the app has been built, you will see a message "Your app was successfully deployed" Underneath this message you can click on the "View" button, this is a link that will take you to your deployed application.
 ![View app](documentation/images/deploy-instructions/view.png)

 ---